- Guillem Cebrian

-The background of this study is the treatment of acute respiratory distress syndrome.
-What is the worst affected segment of the population?
+The antecedent of this study is the treatment of acute respiratory distress syndrome.
+What is the most affected population segment?

 (Marta Camprubí).
-The incidence of this syndrome is difficult to predict due to demographic, cultural, genetic, economic and health system differences.
-In Europe, the incidence is 17 cases per 9 inhabitants per year, and in Spain it is 100.000 cases per 7 inhabitants per year.
-Although it may occur in patients of all ages, it is linked to elderly patients with a variability in clinical disorders.
+The incidence of this syndrome is difficult to predict due to demographic, cultural, genetic, economic, and health system differences.
+In Europe the incidence is 17 cases per 9 inhabitants per year, and in Spain 100.000 cases per 7 inhabitants per year.
+Although it can occur in patients of all ages, it is linked to elderly patients with a variability of clinical disorders.
 The most common causes of acute respiratory distress syndrome are pneumonia (2-100.000%), sepsis (35%), aspiration of gastric contents (50%), or trauma (30%).

 For practical purposes: What did this study consist of?

-(MC) The study involved determining whether direct administration of anticoagulants to the lung by their nebulization produces beneficial effects by reducing the excessive coagulation and inflammation that occurs in the syndrome without systemic hemorrhage.
+(MC) The study consisted of determining whether the direct administration of anticoagulants to the lung, through its nebulization, produces beneficial effects by reducing the excess coagulation and inflammation that occurs in the syndrome without producing systemic hemorrhage.

 What have been the results?

-(MC) The Results show that both antithrombin and heparin reduce lung injury by decreasing coagulation and inflammation without altering systemic coagulation or hemorrhage.
+(MC) The results show that both antithrombin and heparin reduce lung injury by decreasing coagulation and inflammation without producing alterations in systemic coagulation or hemorrhage.